rvianello/chemicalite/docs/tutorial_1st.rst

 Building a database
 -------------------

-This tutorial is based on a similar one which is part of the `RDKit PostgreSQL Cartridge documentation <https://rdkit.readthedocs.org/en/latest/Cartridge.html#creating-databases>`_ and it will guide you through the construction of a chemical SQLite database and the execution of some simple queries.
+This tutorial is based on a similar one which is part of the `RDKit PostgreSQL Cartridge documentation <https://rdkit.readthedocs.org/en/latest/Cartridge.html#creating-databases>`_ and it will guide you through the construction of a chemical SQLite database, and the execution of some simple queries.
 Python will be used in illustrating the various operations, but almost any other programming language could be used instead (as long as SQLite drivers are available).

 Download a copy of the `ChEMBLdb database <ftp://ftp.ebi.ac.uk/pub/databases/chembl/ChEMBLdb/latest/chembl_28_chemreps.txt.gz>`_ and decompress it::